Playing a part in Southland's future

 He aha te Rōpū ā-Takiwā?

 He pae tāngata, te Rōpū ā-Takiwā nei, nō Te Taurapa katoa rātou, e whakatūria nei i raro i hōtaka - Te Mana o te Tangata, te Wai, te Whenua.

 Ka noho tēnei rōpū hei āwhina i ngā mema o te kaunihera, Te Taiao Tonga me Te Ao Mārama mō ngā huarahi e tutuki ai ngā uaratanga me ngā whāinga mō te wai Māori.
 Ka āta whakatauria ngā kaupapa here me ngā ture tae atu ki ngā kaupapa mahi i te papa tonu, me whai wāhi mai kia puta ai he ahunga hou.
 I roto tonu i ngā whakataunga nei, me whai wāhi mai ngā taumata (hei tauira, te kounga me te nui o te wai), ngā whāinga, ngā pānga, ngā horopaki kaupapa here me ngā huarahi ka whāia.

 What will they do?

 Over the next few years, the forum will meet regularly to work through the aspirations, values and objectives the Southland community hold for our water and land.
-Click here to find out more about what the forum has been up to.

 The forum will look to identify the regulatory and non‑regulatory methods to achieve the community’s values and objectives.
 Ultimately a plan change will be required and notified in order to meet the NPS-FM requirement of setting limits by 2025.
 The NPS-FM gives national direction for freshwater management, recognising it as a matter of national importance and that Te Mana o te Wai is integral.